qiiq/qiiq.github.io/_posts/2014-11-01-setting-up-git-for-bitbucket.markdown

 ---
-layout:post
+layout: post
-title:Setting up bitbucket for git date:2014-10-01
+title: "Setting up bitbucket for git"
+date: 2014-10-01
 categories: git programming bitbucket
 ---
 Following are the outline steps to setup bitbucket four your source code version control using git.
 The following steps requires that you have already setup git on your machine.

-1. Setup an account at [https://bitbucket.org](https://bitbucket.org)
+* Setup an account at [https://bitbucket.org](https://bitbucket.org)
-2. Generate a keypair using ssh-keygen.
+* Generate a keypair using ssh-keygen.
 It's better to enter a passphrase.
-3. Take the .pub key generated in step 2 and upload it to bitbucket.
+* Take the .pub key generated in step 2 and upload it to bitbucket.
-4. Add the private key created in step 2 to ssh-agent via ssh-add
+* Add the private key created in step 2 to ssh-agent via ssh-add
-5. Add the user name and gmail to git as follows
+* Add the user name and gmail to git as follows
 ~~~
 prompt> git config --global user.name = joeshchmo
 prompt> git config --global user.email = joeshchmo